-It's on the front page in Gibraltar.
+It's on the front page in Hong Kong.
 That doesn't mean it's automatically on the front page in Tokyo.
 Different news priorities.
 Chances are, Osato and Number 11 don't get the British newspapers and it was buried somewhere in the world news section in the Tokyo news.
 The story about Bond's death was also just to throw enemy agents off guard and give Bond some cover for his infiltration into Tokyo, it was probably never meant to be a long-term arrangement.

 Tanaka's people are portrayed as being so efficient, what do they need Bond for?
 Especially when it comes to infiltrating Blofeld's island disguised as a Japanese fisherman.

 Bond claims he's never been to Japan before, yet in From Russia With Love, Bond mentions some escapade that he got into with M (That M found highly embarrassing) in Tokyo.
 How does this work?

-A better explanation is, judging by M's freaked out scramble to pause the recording and immediately dismissing Moneypenny from the room, the Noodle Incident in Tokyo is officially denied for one reason or another (FRWL suggests M finds it personally embarrassing).
+Judging by M's freaked out scramble to pause the recording and immediately dismissing Moneypenny from the room, the Noodle Incident in Tokyo is officially denied for one reason or another (FRWL suggests M finds it personally embarrassing).
 So it could be that the only time Bond went to Japan, was during an incident that is officially denied ever happened.
 In short, Bond was lying.

 Can I ask how a 6 foot 2, CLEARLY Scottish former bodybuilder (who admittedly spoke Japanese fluently but not with the accent) could pass himself off as a poor Japanese fisherman? it always seemed to me like a pretty far fetched idea.